ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 # VMware HCX on {{site.data.keyword.cloud_notm}} overview
 {: #hcx_considerations}

 VMware HCX™ on {{site.data.keyword.cloud}} extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, and it helps you migrate virtual machines (VMs) to and from {{site.data.keyword.cloud_notm}} without any conversion or change.
 HCX creates an abstraction layer that enables application mobility and infrastructure hybridity through securely stretched networks.
 You can modernize your VMware® environment without the need to refactor or modify your existing application, as HCX enables a seamless transformation.
 With HCX, you can bring your IP subnet ranges into {{site.data.keyword.cloud_notm}} and ensure the IP consistency through a hybrid deployment and by providing high-level security with end-to-end Suite B encryptions.
-VMware HCX on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from VMware, not IBM.
+VMware HCX on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from VMware® by Broadcom, not IBM.
 {: shortdesc}

 The HCX version available for deployment is periodically updated to the most recent version of HCX.
-VMware® by Broadcom requires you to be on one of their supported versions in order for you to open a support request for HCX.
-For more information, see the [VMware HCX release notes](https://techdocs.broadcom.com/us/en/vmware-cis/hcx/vmware-hcx/4-11/hcx-4-11-release-notes/vmware-hcx-411-release-notes.html){: external}.
+Broadcom requires you to be on one of their supported versions in order for you to open a support request for HCX.
+For more information, see the VMware HCX documentation.
 {: note}

 HCX is supported for instances with VMware NSX-T 3.1 or later and VMware vSphere® 7 or later.